 A few more photos and a big thank you to Mr Ty.
 We left knowing we’d had an experience that gave us insight into traditional blacksmithing and local culture.
-We also felt that by spending our tourist dollars in this way, we in a small way supported the continuation of this tradition.
+By spending our tourist dollars with Mr Ty, in a small way we supported the continuation of this tradition.

 Taking the Knives Home

 The first question many people ask about the Medieval Knife Making in Siem Reap is ‘can I take my knife home?’
 The short answer is ‘Yes’, but it probably depends on which country you are flying into and of course you need to put it in checked luggage not hand luggage.
 It seems that many countries have limitations on the length of the blade that you are allowed to carry.